Guingamp forward Nathael Julan dies aged 23 | Goal.com

 Julan then played in the 3-3 Ligue 2 draw with Grenoble in July, Guingamp's first competitive game after being relegated to France's second tier.

-The Frenchman also appeared in a Coupe de la Ligue first-round defeat to US Orleans at the start of the season, and in a 3-0 defeat to Lorient in the French Cup on November 16.
+The Frenchman also appeared in a Coupe de la Ligue first-round defeat to US Orleans at the start of the season, and in a 3-0 defeat to Lorient in the Coupe de France on November 16.

 Guingamp, who currently sit in eighth in Ligue 2, are set to return to league action at home against Lens on January 11 in their first match since the striker's death.